 The Western Environmental Law Center (WELC) is a leading nonprofit, public-interest environmental law firm.
 WELC has been celebrated as an Outside Magazine Best Place to Work, Oregon Business Magazine Best Nonprofit, a Law360 Environmental Group of the Year, and a Better Business Bureau Torch Award winner for ethics.
 We envision a thriving, resilient Western U.S., abundant with protected public lands and wildlife, powered by renewable energy, defended by communities rooted in an ethic of conservation, and committed to equity, inclusion, and justice.
 We achieve this vision with steady, strategic, and bold legal advocacy that turns the wheels of power at all levels of government.
-WELC seeks an attorney who graduated the University of Washington School of Law in 2020 or 2021, or will graduate in 2022, to join us for the next two years as our second Diehl Fellow, beginning in September, 2022.
+WELC seeks an attorney who graduated the University of Washington School of Law in 2021 or 2022, or will graduate in 2023, to join us for the next two years as our second Diehl Fellow.
 We strongly encourage people of color, persons with disabilities, women, and LGBTQ+ candidates to apply.

 Location: Seattle, Washington.

-The Diehl Fellow is an exempt, full-time, two-year position, beginning in September, 2022.
+The Diehl Fellow is an exempt, full-time, two-year position.
 The Fellow is responsible for the following areas of focus:

 - Provide legal resources and support for communities overburdened by the impacts of historic and ongoing environmental racism.